PANTHEONtech/lighty/lighty-core/lighty-controller/README.md

 Clustering
 ----------
-For proper clustering configuration of LightyController, appropriate __akka.conf__ must be provided.
+For proper clustering configuration of LightyController, appropriate __pekko.conf__ must be provided.